JohnnyWorku/Metaheurstic/README.md

 ## What interns choose and implement

-Interns implement random candidate creation, selection, reproduction, joining or survivor replacement, boundary handling, and all algorithm-specific hyperparameters.
+Implement random candidate creation, selection, reproduction, joining or survivor replacement, boundary handling, and all algorithm-specific hyperparameters.
 Examples of choices discussed in training include truncation, tournament or roulette selection; Gaussian or bounded-uniform changes;